Bass Hill: History

-area developed rapidly after the completion of Liverpool Road in 1814.
+The area developed rapidly after the completion of Liverpool Road in 1814.
 Originally known as Irish Town because of the Irish settlements, it later became known as Upper Bankstown.
 It became officially known as Bass Hill in October 1924.

 During World War II, Bass Hill was the location for a small transmitting station that was owned and operated by the RAAF.
 It was located on the corner of Manuka Crescent & Johnston Road.
 This facility worked in conjunction with the Bankstown Bunker on Black Charlies Hill in Marion Street, Condell Park, which also worked in conjunction with a remote receiving station that was located in Picnic Point.